 About Mentor International

 Established in 1994 by H.M.
 Queen Silvia of Sweden in collaboration with members of the World Health Organization, Mentor International is a non-profit organization whose vision is a world where young people can grow and develop healthily and drug-free.
 Through the powerful tool mentoring, Mentor works to give young people stronger self-esteem, increased self-reliance and more faith in the future.
 Together with committed partners, including companies, schools and adult volunteers, Mentor implements programs for young people, provides support to parents, disseminates knowledge, and forms opinion.
-Mentor International, the umbrella organization for all Mentor organizations, is located in Sweden, USA, Germany, Denmark, Latvia and with a regional office for the Middle East in Lebanon.
+Mentor International, the umbrella organization for all Mentor organizations with presence in Europe, North America and the Middle East.